9.5 Green volunteering, production and consumption

 In Italy, there are various options for green volunteering.
 From one-day cleaning (which is usually free) to more extended boot camps where a small fee is required to cover transport and accommodation – with all the money raised by the initiatives being generally directed to environmental protection.
 CSOs and NGOs promote many such initiatives.

-Greenpeace Italia: this international initiative, which covers more than 55 countries, is active in Italy since 1986.
-In 2019, Greenpeace Italia was present in 31 cities, counting with about 1200 voluntaries and activists.
+- Greenpeace Italia: this international initiative, which covers more than 55 countries, has been active in Italy since 1986.
+In 2019, Greenpeace Italia was present in 31 cities, counting with about 1200 volunteers and activists.
 In 2011, they were involved in the fight for the elimination of nuclear energy in the country.
 Today, the initiative is engaged in actions on sustainable forestry, agriculture and cattle raising, green energy, air and water pollution, and climate change.

 Legambiente: this established initiative that fought for the reduction of plastic bags in Italy and the liberation of mistreated dogs in Green Hill, in Brescia, claims to be the most represented across the country.
 With around 1000 local groups, it invites anyone who is interested to open a circle in their area if there is not one.
 It is possible to be either a partner or a volunteer in their actions, which include: to stop the climate crisis, to fight against the non-sustainability and the environmental illegalities, to provide environmental education, to reconvert the production and to fight the inequalities, towards a better environment and society.